mattermost/docs/source/onboard/ad-ldap.rst

 .. note::
    - Make sure that at least one LDAP user is in Mattermost or the sync will not complete.
    - Synchronization with AD/LDAP settings in the System Console can be used to determine the connectivity and availability of arbitrary hosts.
 System admins concerned about this can use custom admin roles to limit access to modifying these settings.
-See the `system admin roles </onboard/system-admin-roles.html#edit-privileges-of-system-admin-roles-advanced>`__ documentation for details.
+See the :ref:`system admin roles <onboard/system-admin-roles:edit privileges of system admin roles advanced>` documentation for details.

 Configure AD/LDAP sign-in using filters